geolavelle/WasatchPhotogrammetry/README.md

-# WasatchPhotogrammetry
+# Wasatch Photogrammetry
-A web map to organize digital outcrop models and hand samples collected along the Bonneville Shoreline Trail in Utah County, Utah
+A web map to organize digital outcrop models and hand samples collected along the Bonneville Shoreline Trail in Utah County, Utah.

+Made by Jarad Lavelle